Lab 4: Linked and Loaded

 End of assembler dump.

-Look at the assembly for make_array and do a quick sketch of its stack frame.
+Review the assembly instructions above for make_array and make a sketch of its stack frame.

-• How are the contents of the array initialized (or not)?
+• How are the contents of the stack array initialized (or not)?

 • If the code erroneously wrote to an index past the end of this stack-allocated array, what data would be corrupted?
 What kind of consequence might result from this error?